SimonDarksideJ/monogame.github.io/documentation/articles/monogame/howto/graphics/HowTo_Rotate_Sprite_Group.md

     }
     ```

-4. In your [Update](xref:Microsoft.Xna.Framework.Game.Update) method, copy the unrotated vectors and determine the screen position around which all the sprites will rotate.
+4. In your [Game.Update](xref:Microsoft.Xna.Framework.Game#Microsoft_Xna_Framework_Game_Update_Microsoft_Xna_Framework_GameTime_) method, copy the unrotated vectors and determine the screen position around which all the sprites will rotate.

     ```csharp
     private float RotationAngle = 0f;